elsewhat/thinkweek-dparnas-2024/docs/README.md

 Here there right frameworks provide additional benefits for how the code is maintained and extended over its lifetime.

 ## Modernizing enterprise sofware with LLMs
-The background for this thought experiment is the renwal of large enterprise system with lots of technical debt and outdated technology.
+The background for this thought experiment is the renwal of large enterprise system with outdated technology and plenty of technical debt.
 Typically, such solutions will take years to modernize with a traditional approach and have high complexity and risk.

 Based on my experiences in the ThinkWeek, I believe it's possible to use LLMs in this modernization process.